 Workstation #1 is also connected to a flatbed scanner.

 There are four Internet workstations in the youth department.
 This is FILTERED Internet access.
 Youth need their library card barcode number and password to logon to the computers.
 Online time is 60 minutes per day per person but if no one is waiting for the computer, the system will automatically extend the time in 10 minute increments up to an additional 60 minutes.
 Please see our complete Internet Use Policy for details.

 We offer access to numerous databases.
 Most are available both remotely and within the library.
 Our subscription to Ancestry.com is available for in-library use ONLY.
 For a complete list of databases available click here.

-To schedule your session contact the library at (920) 563-7790 and ask for Amy.
+To schedule your one hour session contact the library at (920) 563-7790 and ask for Amy.
 You can also send an email inquiry to email@example.com.
 The reference librarian is generally available from 8 to 5 pm on Mondays, Wednesdays, Thursdays and Fridays and noon to 8 pm on Tuesdays.
 You must schedule your training session in advance.

 The Library has a fax machine available for public use.
 The fax number is (920) 563-7774 and is available 24 hours a day.
 There is a $1.00 per page charge for sending or receiving a fax.
 Cover sheets are available.

 The Library has a microfilm reader/printer available to the public.
 The charge for